-The short answer is I am a mom, wife, & web designer and have a lot of leadership experience.
-I was a leader of a GS troop and a girl in scouting for a total of 25 years.
-Below you will find the whole story where my love for the Girl Scout organization got started, which lead to the creation of Leader Connecting Leaders blog and shop.
+The short answer is I am a mother of 2 beautiful children, wife, & web designer and have a lot of leadership experience.
+I was a leader of a Girl Scout troop and a girl in scouting for a total of 25 years.
+Below you can read where my love for the Girl Scout organization got started, which lead to the creation of Leader Connecting Leaders blog and shop.